Yeah F being fat

 I understand and empathize with just about any minority or living creature with feelings.
 I’m way too deep for most people to understand me.
 Most people love me, though.
 There’s a rare-real-hater of Kat.
 I’m proud of that.
 I despise cruelty or unkindness on any level, Even though I can be, at times, cruel and unkind, I recognize it quickly and turn my thinking back to good.
 I am empathetic, but I am also imperfect.

-I’ve valued my friendships, for the most part, even when I wasn’t so valued, but I’m not perfect and I can be a hell raiser if you piss me off.
-As much as I try to contain that ‘hell bent on justice’ attitude, I say, “please just don’t push me either…” I have a right to defend myself, and my own feelings, so if you’re being a bitch, or worse, a ‘dick’, if I’m in a good mood I’ll be assertive, bad mood equals sometimes aggressive, lol.
-I actually tremble when someone mistreats someone, I even shutter at myself sometimes.
+I’ve valued my friendships, for the most part, even when I wasn’t so valued, but I’m not perfect and I can be a hell-raiser if you piss me off.
+As much as I try to contain that ‘hell-bent on justice’ attitude, I say, “please just don’t push me either…” I have a right to defend myself, and my own feelings, so if you’re being a bitch, or worse, a ‘dick’, if I’m in a good mood I’ll be assertive, bad mood equals sometimes aggressive, lol.
+I actually tremble when someone mistreats someone, I even shudder at myself sometimes.

 As a simple reminder, if you’re like me and had a marred or strange life events scarred you, then understand that trouble brings about triumph.
 All you need is a survivor attitude.

 Everyone survives trauma in their life, hell death is traumatic, and everyone faces it, right?